 “And (both) the Jews and the Christians say ‘We are the children of Allah and His loved ones.’
 Say: ‘Why then does He punish you for your sins?’
 Nay, you are but human beings, of those He has created, He forgives who He wills and He punishes whom He wills…”

 1. The Allah of Islam had a master-slave, rather than a Father-son relationship with Muhammad.
 The relationship between a father and son is more loving and intimate than a relationship between a master and his slave.
-This proves the god of Islam is not the God of the Bible who is revealed as “our father, our redeemer, thy name is from everlasting” (Is.
+This proves the god of Islam is not the God of the Bible who is revealed as “our father, our redeemer” (Is.
 63:16).

 Muhammad didn’t seem to know much about fatherhood.
-His father died before he was born.
+His own father died before he was born.
 He lived with his grandfather and later his uncle Abu Talib, and thus didn’t experience a father-son relationship.
-His ideas about fatherhood came from these two men.
+His ideas about fatherhood came from his experiences.
 This is why he tailored his Allah along that line.

 The Prophet’s love stories?